Aerial firefighting and forestry in southern Australia: Fixed wing / Helicopters

-Water/ Foam/ Retardant
+Water/Foam/Retardant

 Class A Foam and Retardant are some of the various chemicals mixed with water to improve their fire suppression efficacy.

 Water is efficient at extinguishing fire, and usually has the advantage of being available at little cost, but when dropped from an aircraft has big disadvantages because it breaks up in the air-stream and a significant proportion erodes into mist and either evaporates before it hits the target or falls in concentrations too light to be effective against a fire, so its extinguishing properties do not last very long.
 Water is only effective if dropped directly on flames.

 Line of phoschek retardant (shaded red) to control a fire started by lightning on the summit of Mt Buggery in the Victorian Alpine National Park.
 A firebombing base was established at nearby Mt Buller.
-Dec 2013.
-Source: Peter McHugh.
+December 2013.

 Trials showed that only about one-third of a 420-litre load of water dropped from a Piper Pawnee reached the target in concentrations high enough to be effective.
 The percentage lost from bigger loads appeared to be less, probably because erosion occurs at the surface of the load and the surface area/volume ratio of the mass dropped is less for bigger loads.
 Early trials also demonstrated that the poor drop characteristics of water could be improved significantly by additives which increase the viscosity and hold it together as it falls from the aircraft.